d3x0r/STFRPhysics/whitepaper.md

 frame at T=1 for some base rotation (x,y,z).
 They only represent the principal projection of that rotation, such that they have no concept of behaving differently when rotating multiple times before the `T=1` frame that they represent.

+There are some things this can't do
+ - can't generate a mandelbrot without taking the modulo of the current angular velocity; for some result spin more than π, the result has to wrap to -π.
+ - doesn't compare products of numbers, especially prime numbers that are a modulo of (2?)π.

 ## Log of Complex Numbers and Exponentiation of Log Complex Numbers